michalpokusa/django-extended-makemessages/README.md

   --keep-pot            Keep .pot file after making messages.
 Useful when debugging.
   --no-fuzzy-matching   Do not use fuzzy matching when an exact match is not found.
 This may speed up the operation
                         considerably.
+  --add-comments [TAG]  Place comment blocks starting with tag and preceding keyword lines in the output file.
+                        Without a tag, the option means to put all comment blocks preceding keyword lines in the output file.
   --extract-all         Extract all strings.
   --keyword [KEYWORD]   Specify keywordspec as an additional keyword to be looked for.
 Without a keywordspec, the option
                         means to not use default keywords.